Ileo-anal pouch: Inflammatory disorders

 Pouchitis is diagnosed based on the presence of symptoms together with endoscopic and histological evidence of pouch inflammation.
-For example, biopsies may be taken during a pouchoscopy (a camera exam like a colonoscopy but for the pouch) to rule out infection from Clostridium difficile infection (C Diff) or Cytomegalovirus (CMV).
+For example, biopsies may be taken during a pouchoscopy (a camera exam like a colonoscopy but for the pouch) to rule out infection from Clostridioides difficile infection (C-diff) or Cytomegalovirus (CMV).
 Treatment of infections usually begins with antibiotics and may also include multi-strain probiotics.

 After exams and tests, pouchitis is divided into two categories based on findings: idiopathic or secondary.
-In idiopathic pouchitis the cause of inflammation is still unclear.
-With secondary pouchitis there is an association with a specific causative or pathogenetic factor.
+In idiopathic pouchitis, the cause of inflammation is still unclear.
+With secondary pouchitis, there is an association with a specific causative or pathogenetic factor.
 Secondary pouchitis can be classified into subgroups.
 It is possible to have one or more causes of pouch inflammation at the same time.